Estimated pension benefits and annual benefit statements

 As well as annual benefit statements we have a range of calculators that can be used by members still in active employment.
 These can be used to estimate to future dates and scenarios of your choice.

-If you're a former member of the NHS Superannuation Scheme's 1995 or 2008 Sections (including Practitioners),and you haven't reached your minimum pension age, or won't be claiming your pension within the next 12 months, we can only provide an estimate of your pension’s current value.
+If you're a former member of the 1987 or 2006 Police schemes, and you haven't reached your minimum pension age, or won't be claiming your pension within the next 12 months, we can only provide an estimate of your pension’s current value.

 If you intend to claim your pension before your normal pension age, the estimate will take into account any applicable reduction for early payment.